 Multicast Routing Transmits Data Efficiently

 Common multicast routing protocols are required to transmit multicast data packets.
-The dense-mode routing protocol distributes data to a large number of users as long as bandwidth is adequate.
+The dense-mode routing protocol distributes data to a large number of users as long as the bandwidth is adequate.
 Sparse-mode multicast routing is used when limited bandwidth is available and/or there is a smaller group of multicast recipients.
 A multicast address sends data packets to hosts within a number of sub-networks.
 In comparison, a broadcast address transmits a datagram to a sub-network, while a unicast address sends a unit of data to one host only.

 Multicast Networks Supply Video Streaming